Technical geography: Emergence of critical geography

-Technical geography in the 21st century
+21st century

-As these new technologies and methods are widely applicable to various disciplines, concern grew among geographers that these other non-geographers in other disciplines might become better at using them than geographers.
-In 2016, Ionel Haidu stated:
+As new technologies and methods applied by geographers, such as spatial analysis, cartography/GIS, remote sensing, and GPS, are widely applicable to various disciplines, concern grew among geographers that these other non-geographers in other disciplines might become better at using them than geographers.
+In response to this, in 2006, the peer-reviewed journal Geographia Technica was established to serve as an outlet for research employing quantitative, technical, and scientific methods within geography.
+In a 2016 paper within this journal, Ionel Haidu stated:

-Technical geography as a concept emerges to correct the historical trend in the geography of adapting rather than developing new methods, technologies, and techniques for conducting geographic research by encouraging trained geographers to pursue this line of inquiry.
+Technical geography as a concept re-emerges to correct the historical trend in geography of adapting rather than developing new methods, technologies, and techniques for conducting geographic research by encouraging trained geographers to pursue this line of inquiry.
 While the use of the term "technical geography" itself has been debated since at least the 1700s, concepts within technical geography are often separated from the rest of geography when organizing and categorizing subfields in the discipline.
 Terms such as "techniques of geographic analysis", "geographic information technology", are used synonymously with the term within textbooks.

-In 2006, the peer-reviewed journal Geographia Technica was established to serve as an outlet for research employing quantitative methods within geography.
-While a small journal by comparison, all publications within it fall under, and presumably endorse the technical geography term.
+Critical Geographic Information Science

+Critical Geographic Information Science emerged during the early 2000s from the debates between critical human geographers and GIScientists.
+After listening to critiques from critical human geographers, GIScientists began to "straddle the fence" and incorporate social and feminist theory, and use qualitative methods such as public participation GIS.
+The Encyclopedia of Geography describes the result as a "creative blend of human and technical geography that has the potential to uniquely shape GIS and obliquely influence other information sciences."
+Critical Geographic Information Science has had limited adoption outside academic geography.

+Geographic information science and technology body of knowledge

 As technology such as GIS began to dominate geography departments, the need to develop new curriculum to teach the fundamental concepts became apparent.
-In response to this, the University Consortium for Geographic Information Science was established, and in 2006 published Geographic Information Science and Technology Body of Knowledge (GISTBoK).
+In response to this, in 2006, the UCGIS published Geographic Information Science and Technology Body of Knowledge (GISTBoK), building on the "Model curricula" of the mid 90s.
 The GISTBoK is designed to inform curriculum teaching GIS and other geospatial technologies.
-While the book does not mention technical geography specifically, it serves as a landmark for the rapid growth of methods associated with technical geography in academic institutions.
-Today, while GIS&T is a common descriptor for clusters of courses involving concepts described in the GISTBoK, several geography departments use the term technical geography to describe clusters of courses offered that fall under the GIS&T umbrella, including University of Maryland and South Dakota State University.
+This book is noted as having expanded the term "GIScience" to "GIScience and technology" (GIS&T).

+UNESCO Encyclopedia of Life Support Systems

-In 2009, UNESCO Encyclopedia of Life Support Systems employed the term technical geography to organize their literature related to geography, establishing a three-branch model of technical, human, and physical geography.
-The categorization of technical geography as a branch is expanded upon by Ionel Haidu in his 2016 paper.
+In 2009, UNESCO Encyclopedia of Life Support Systems (EOLSS) employed the term technical geography to organize their literature related to geography, establishing a three-branch model of technical, human, and physical geography, referring to human and physical as the primary two.
+The benefit of this wording is that it is consistent with the other two branches and clearly places the discipline within geography.
+The categorization of technical geography in the EOLSS as a branch is expanded upon by Ionel Haidu in his 2016 paper "What is technical geography" as being a consequence of cartography shifting from simply producing maps to producing spatial information, influenced by a culmination of information theory and technology like the World Wide Web.